vpatel2018/finalProject/README.md

 # We already include plots from the produced csv files, so you do not need to do worry about running plotting.py, which requires the third party pandas library.

 # Deliverables
-- D1 : the codebase itself
-- D2/* : directory containing csv files with hidden unit encodings and sum of squared errors per epoch.
-The hidden unit encoding files are named according to which hidden unit the file refers to.
-- D3/* : directory containing csv files with plots of hidden unit encodings and sum of squared errors per epoch.
-The hidden unit encoding files are named according to which hidden unit the file refers to.
+- Task2.py - (WRITE DESCRIPTION)
+- neuralNetwork.py - (WRITE DESCRIPTION)
+- D2 : folder containing files required for D2
+- D3 : folder containing plots required for D3
 - D4.HiddenRepresentations.csv : hidden Representations file
-- D4.pdf : Analysis for task 4
+- D4.pdf : written analysis needed for D4
-- D5.pdf : Project Reflection
+- D5.pdf : reflection needed for D5